antoniobarbalau/antoniobarbalau.github.io/kernel.md

     > "Send me a pot of cheese, so that I may have a feast when I care to." - Epicurus

-    My bedtime routine involves 5-10mins of full body stretching, followed by warm calming tea and reading a Zen book.
+    My bedtime routine involves 5-10mins of full body stretching, followed by warm calming tea and reading a book.

 3. **Metta, Karuna, Mudita**